Corporate governance statement 2018

 The Chief Executive Officer primarily presents the matters handled in meetings of the Board of Directors and is responsible for preparing draft resolutions.
 The Board of Directors elects the Chief Executive Officer and decides on the remuneration of the Chief Executive Officer and on other terms of the Chief Executive Officer contract.
 The Chief Executive Officer may not be elected chairperson of the Board of Directors, nor be a member of the Nomination and Remuneration Committee.

 In accordance with the CG Code, the Company annually publishes its Remuneration Statement on the Company’s website.

 Internal control is under the responsibility of the Board of Directors, and its function is, among other things, to ensure the efﬁciency and proﬁtability of operations, the reliability of information, and the adherence to rules and regulations.
 Internal control is a part of day-to-day management and company administration.

 The Company’s Board of Directors approved on January 16, 2014 a risk management operating model for the Company.
 According to the Company’s risk management operating model, the objective of risk management is to raise risk awareness and enhance proactive risk management in the organisation, increase the competitiveness of the organisation by reducing negative risks and increasing positive risks, ensure a sufficient level of risk management for the whole organisation, manage risks as part of business activities and define responsibilities of risk management in the organisation.
 The Board of Directors decides on the Company’s risk management policy and defines the framework for the level of risk management in the Company.
+The Audit Committee monitors and regularly evaluates the risk management systems.
 The Company’s operative management is responsible for actual measures related to risk management in accordance with the Company’s risk management policy.